liamc1994/docs/docs/control-Mobile-Apps.md

 In both cases, you have to go to the app request details page in [Control](https://control.shoutca.st), edit and save it so we can process your app request again.
 You'll be notified when your app is resubmitted or when it is available for download.

-[block:callout]
-{
-  "type": "danger",
+> **"title": "Submissions to the Play Store are currently suspended"**
-  "body": "Google has suspended two apps for an invalid reason again.
+> Google has suspended two apps for an invalid reason again.
 As they have a three-strike policy, we're appealing to avoid having our account terminated again.
 Submission of Android apps to the Google Play Store is suspended until Google resolves this.\n\nAndroid apps that are pending submission will stay on the \"Pending\" status for the moment.\nWe strongly suggest self-hosting the apps.
-These requests are the only ones that will get processed at this moment.", "title": "Submissions to the Play Store are currently suspended" }
+These requests are the only ones that will get processed at this moment.,
-[/block]

 ## Self-host your Android apps

-[block:callout]
-{
-  "type": "info",
-  "title": "Own Google Play Developer account required", "body": "To host your Android app yourself, you need a Google Play Developer account.
-If you don't have one, you can [sign up for one here](https://play.google.com/apps/publish/signup/).\nAmazon also offers a free alternative at the [Amazon App Store](https://developer.amazon.com/public/support/submitting-your-app)"
+> **Own Google Play Developer account required**
+> To host your Android app yourself, you need a Google Play Developer account.
+If you don't have one, you can [sign up for one here](https://play.google.com/apps/publish/signup/).\nAmazon also offers a free alternative at the [Amazon App Store](https://developer.amazon.com/public/support/submitting-your-app)
-}
-[/block]
 You have the possibility of hosting your Android app on your own Google Play Developer account.

 On the request details page, edit the app request, then tick the "Self-hosted" checkbox.